Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 \subsection{Tutte polynomials}

 In this subsection, we show that the Tutte polynomials of rook matroids and lattice path matroids coincide, thereby tightening the correspondence between these classes of matroids.
-This fact is not obvious a priori, given the fact that, from Theorem~\ref{thm:rookPathBij}, lattice path matroids and rook matroids are not always isomorphic.

 The \defin{Tutte polynomial} is defined as the corank-nullity generating function of the matroid $M$: For an overview of results on Tutte polynomials, see \cite{Ellis2022HandbookTutte}.
-The important fact about Tutte polynomials that we will use is that it satisfies the deletion-contraction recursion:
+The important fact about the Tutte polynomial that we will use is that it satisfies the deletion-contraction recursion:

 where $e \in E$ is neither a loop nor a coloop.